 The audit can always only cover one operating/production site.

-Further rules regarding the certification procedure for surveillance audits, re-audits and extension audits, and also announced and unannounced audit options, are described in the respective BRCGS standards.
+Further rules regarding the certification procedure for surveillance audits, re-audits and extension audits, announced and unannounced audit options and blended audits are described in the respective BRCGS standards and related documents.
 These are binding and mandatory.

 Recertification